sul-dlss/content_management_scripts/transform_spreadsheet_with_mapping/README.md

 ## Overview

-Script to transform a spreadsheet into a tab-delimited file based on rules in a mapping file.
+Transforms a spreadsheet into a tab-delimited file based on rules defined in a mapping file.

 Usage: ruby process_mapping.rb infile.xlsx outputdirectory mapfile.tsv